ricardofontanelli/laravel-telegram/README.md

 php composer update
 ```

-To use the Laravel Telegram Service Provider, you must register the provider when bootstrapping your application.
+2) To use the Laravel Telegram Service Provider, you must register the provider when bootstrapping your application.
+If you are using Laravel >= 5.5, the package
+supports Automatic Package Discovery, skip to the step 3.

 In Laravel find the `providers` key in your `config/app.php` and register the Laravel Telegram Service Provider.